 Healing PTSD: Emotional Integration and Nervous System Reorganization

-Nevertheless it helps to know the mechanisms of dissociation and associated neuro-biological effects to return to emotional integration and the re-organization of the nervous system.
+Nevertheless, it helps to know the mechanisms of dissociation and associated neurobiological effects so that you may return to emotional integration and the reorganization of the nervous system.

-Emotional release is often part and parcel with psycho-therapy.
-Especially when one is working through deep-seated issues that have had lots of meaning connected to them.
-These releases help clear up emotional residue and assist in re-balancing body systems and mental-emotional functioning.
+Emotional release is often part and parcel of psychotherapy, especially when you are working through deep-seated issues that have had a lot of meaning connected to them.
+These releases help clear up emotional residue and assist in rebalancing body systems and mental/emotional functioning.

-It is of the utmost importance though that when you go through emotional release you have a sense of containment.
-What I mean by this is that you have enough strength and resource available to be able to observe and allow release without becoming overly focused on: shame, guilt and blame, or feeling overwhelmed by the emotional releasement.
-The initial trauma is made up of exactly these properties, and you need to avoid re-traumatization.
+It is of the utmost importance, though, that when you go through emotional release you have a sense of containment.
+What I mean by this is that you have enough strength and resources available to be able to observe and allow release without becoming overly focused on shame, guilt and blame, or feeling overwhelmed by the emotional release.
+The initial trauma is made up of exactly these properties, and you need to avoid retraumatization.

-In order to provide containment one makes sure that the processes of emotional unfoldment and accompanied body-sensations are slowed down.
-As overriding feelings and resistances arise, they need to be addressed and processed before moving on.
-When space is given to digest and integrate, by slowing down and verbalizing what is occurring, there is the potential for the healing of the body and the mind.
+In order to provide containment, you need to make sure that the processes of emotional unfoldment and accompanying body sensations are slowed down.
+As overriding feelings and resistances arise, they need to be addressed and processed before you move on.
+When space is given to you to digest and integrate by slowing down and verbalizing what is occurring, there is the potential for the healing of the body and the mind.

-Within the unfolding of the therapeutic process, there can be a constant moving back and forth between working with resistances, overwhelming feelings, and other emotions like; anger, grief, sadness, etcetera through resourcing, providing containment and context.
+Within the unfolding of the therapeutic process, there can be a constant moving back and forth between working with resistances, overwhelming feelings, and other emotions like anger, grief, and sadness, through resourcing, providing containment and context.

-It is necessary to address resistances whenever they arise; monitor them as bodily sensations; trace and acknowledge them as protective mechanisms, being put in place in incidents of extremely critical crisis.
+It is necessary to address resistances whenever they arise; monitor them as bodily sensations, trace and acknowledge them as protective mechanisms which were put in place during times of crisis.

-Tracking body-sensations while resourcing, untangles and helps in working towards a resolution.
-Tracing and acknowledging provides a new perspective on what has happened and where one is at present, psychologically.
-All aspects are equally important: containment, resource and context.
-Most of all, one has to stay and work with ‘what is’ in the present until that drops away and a new state of mind presents itself.
+Tracking body sensations while resourcing helps in working towards a resolution.
+Tracing and acknowledging provides a new perspective on what has happened and where one is at present psychologically.
+All aspects are equally important: containment, resource, and context.
+Most of all, you have to stay and work with “what is” in the present until that drops away and a new state of mind presents itself.

-Resistance can show itself as reluctance to opening up; focusing on resolve or understanding, being too quick in accepting or moving into a process, being stuck in the remembered narrative of what happened, and dwelling on blame, guilt and self-reproach.
+Resistance can show itself as a reluctance to open up, focusing on resolve or understanding, being too quick to accept or move into a process, being stuck in the remembered narrative of what happened, and dwelling on blame, guilt, and self-reproach.